 I’d thought up a few rejoinders to address the situation, like “are you going to buy a drink for her fiance, too,” or “Thanks for your generosity, but I can afford to buy the drinks for my date,” but seeing Tina’s non-reaction to me turned everything red and my impulse was to turn around, walk out of the bar and drive home, leaving her behind with her new friend.
 Maybe he’d drive her back to Buffalo when he was finished with her, I thought.

-I stalked up behind and leaned in between them.”I’m leaving,” I seethed.
+I stalked up behind and leaned in between them.
+“I’m leaving,” I seethed.
 “Now.”

 Tina wrapped a small hand around the tumbler in front of her.
 “At least let me finish my drink first,” she replied glibly.

 “Bye.”
 I turned around and made for the parking lot.
 She didn’t make any immediate move to stop me or follow.
-I climbed into my van, started it up and lit another cigarette, the lighter trembling in my hand.
+I climbed into my van, started it up and lit a cigarette, the lighter trembling in my hand.

 I’d dated a sketchy girl or two in my youth, but no one had ever treated me this poorly.
 I’d never felt so insulted.
 Ever.
 I felt humiliated, disposable and rejected.
 My world was crashing in on me.
 If any other woman on Earth had done something like this on a date, I’d never have seen her again.
 But here was the love of my life, my bride-to-be.
-She’d earlier professed her profound and unshakable love for me, now displaying dismissive disdain.
+She’d earlier that very night professed her profound and unshakable love for me, now displaying dismissive disdain.
 I was still in shock from the audacity of her rude behavior when she stepped up to my open window.

 She looked at me wordlessly for a moment.

 “I’m leaving right now.
 If you want me to give you a ride home, get in.”
 I put my foot on the brake and set the van in reverse.
 Tina glanced back toward the bar, seemed about to say something, but thought better of it and came around to the passenger door.